 After the visit we decided to walk back towards town via the beach.
 We then spent a few hours on the beach before meeting the rest of the group for our final dinner.

 As our flight time was mid-afternoon the tour transportation would not get us back to San Jose in time for our flight, so our CEO was very helpful in organising us an earlier transfer back to the airport ready for our flight home.

-All in all I can say that the trip exceeded expectations, the hotels throughout were basic as that is what we had chosen, knowing that the trip would mean we out and about a lot, you can look at trips with higher standards of accommodation if you prefer.
+All in all I can say that the trip exceeded expectations, the hotels throughout were basic as that is what we had chosen, knowing that the trip would mean we were out and about a lot.
+You can look at trips with higher standards of accommodation if you prefer.